sunnivaliu/homework_6/README.md

 DO NOT USE SAFARI!!!

 Added Functionality from 6A to 6B:

-Edit and Delete Appointment for both Vaccine and Tartan Test Select Covid Vaccine Type
+Edit and Delete Appointment for both Vaccine and Tartan Test;
+Select Covid Vaccine Type;
-Style changes (it can fit into a full-screen page) Move some style from html to css files
+Style changes (it can fit into a full-screen page) ;
+Move some style from html to css files;
-Improved Usability
+Improved Usability.

 BONUS:
 1. Useful functionality: when user click delete an appointment on My Vaccination/My Tartan Testing, the system will alert them to double check your action.